RavensbourneWebMedia/UX-design/sessions/09/README.md

 * Share the link on Slack in the `#ux-design` channel.
 * Use this template as a guideline (not all sections in the template may apply to your project) to **write a report of your digital prototype user-testing**.

-Bear in mind you'll be marked on this report (among other project materials, such as wireframes, presentations, prototypes etc.) You will be able to change your report after next week and until the final hand-in in June, however the sooner you write it the better, as your user-testing sessions will be fresher in your memory :)
+Bear in mind you'll be marked on this report (among other project materials, such as wireframes, presentations, prototypes etc).

+You will be able to change your report after next week and until the final hand-in in June, however the sooner you write it the better, as your user-testing sessions will be fresher in your memory :)

 ### Blog